-\textbf{Post-hoc vs. Learned Slimmability.} We distinguish two training paradigms: i) \emph{Post-hoc slimmability} and ii) \emph{learned slimmability}.
-Post-hoc slimmability applies uniform width reduction of pretrained encoder transformer blocks while preserving learned weight values.
-This requires no retraining, but may suffer from weight redundancy not optimized for variable widths.
-In contrast, learned slimmability trains models from scratch with slimmable layers and explicit width sampling during training, encouraging weight sharing and robustness across scales.
-The details of the training protocol are described in the appendix in \cref{sec:training_from_scratch}.
+\textbf{Post-hoc vs.\ Learned Slimmability.} We distinguish two paradigms: i) \emph{post-hoc slimmability} applies uniform width reduction to pretrained encoder transformer blocks while preserving learned weight values, requiring no retraining; and ii) \emph{learned slimmability} trains models from scratch with slimmable layers and explicit width sampling during training, encouraging weight sharing and robustness across scales.
+Details of the learned slimmability training protocol are given in the Appendix \ref{sec:training_from_scratch}.